Medical Assistant Program FAQ's

 Question 9: How much will the program cost me?

 Question 10: What financing options are available to help me pay for the program?

 Financing for this program may be available through grants, scholarships and loans (federal or private, if you qualify) and institutional financing plans.
-The median amount of debt for program graduates has been:

 Question 11: Do I wear a uniform at all times?